softcite/software-mentions/doc/description.md

 - All the processing pipeline is integrated in a single service, which eases maintenance, deployment, portability and reliability.

 - As a GROBID module, the recognizer will be able to scale very well with a production-level robustness.
-This scaling ability is crutial for us because our objective to process around 10 millions scholar Open Access PDF, an amount which is usually out of reach of research prototypes.
+This scaling ability is crutial for us because our objective is to process around 10 millions scholar Open Access PDF, an amount which is usually out of reach of research prototypes.
 GROBID was already used to process more than 10 millions PDF by different users (ResearchGate, INIST-CNRS, Internet Archive, ...).

-For reference, the two other existing similar Open Source tools, [CERMINE](https://github.com/CeON/CERMINE) and [Science-Parse](https://github.com/allenai/science-parse), are 5 to 10 times slower than GROBID on single thread and requires 3 to 4 times more memory, while providing in average lower accuracy (Tkaczyk and al. 2018, Lipinski and al. 2013) and more limited structures for the document body (actually ScienceParse v1 and v2 do not address this aspect).
+For reference, the two other existing similar Open Source tools, [CERMINE](https://github.com/CeON/CERMINE) and [Science-Parse](https://github.com/allenai/science-parse), are 5 to 10 times slower than GROBID on single thread and requires 2 to 4 times more memory, while providing in average lower accuracy (_Tkaczyk and al. 2018, Lipinski and al. 2013_) and more limited structures for the document body (actually ScienceParse v1 and v2 do not address this aspect).

 We used a similar approach for recognizing [astronomical objects](https://github.com/kermitt2/grobid-astro) and [physical quantities](https://github.com/kermitt2/grobid-quantities) in scientific litteratures with satisfactory accuracy (between 80. and 90. f-score) and the ability to scale to several PDF per second on a multi-core machine.